benlagreca02/dotfiles/README.md

 any more!)
 I don't have plans to full-time switch to Arch (yet) but I have considered it.

-- [ ] Fix gammastep button icon change with time, and on manual change
+- [ ] Fix gammastep button icon change with time, and on manual change (potentially switch to hyprshift?)
 - [ ] Learn how to backup system (pacakges and system, not just dotfiles)
 - [ ] Look into power management stuff (better performance vs battery modes)
-- [ ] Clean out home dir, (Move configs to XDG\_CONFIG)
-- [ ] Rofi website bookmark loading (type github and it opens firefox to GH)
+- [ ] Rofi website bookmark loading (type github and it opens firefox to GH) (ctrl shift w?)
 - [ ] Rofi/Dmenu script for selecting common SSH clients somehow
 - [ ] "edit configs" script with dmenu/rofi of some kind (can type "rofi" and rofi config will open in vim, luke smith inspired)
 - [ ] essential package install script of some kind (gammastep, Hyprland, waybar etc, things my rice needs)